vekatze/neut/book/src/modules-and-sources.md

 ### Importing Files in the Current Module

-Let's create a new file `new-item/source/foo/greet.nt` with the following content:
+Let's try creating a new file `new-item/source/foo/greet.nt` with the following content:

 ```neut
 // foo/greet.nt